 Fall Lecture Series: Skiing in Finland, Searching for my Heritage

 Join Tom Hakala.
-In the spring of 2016, my youngest son, Kalle, invited Tom to accompany him on a ski adventure to northern Finland.
-Being of Finnish heritage, he said yes without a second thought.
+In the spring of 2016, his youngest son, Kalle, invited Tom to accompany him on a ski adventure to northern Finland.
+Being of Finnish heritage, Tom said yes without a second thought.

 Skiing is a national pastime in Finland, so there are cross-country ski trails and networks throughout the countryside.
 And they are free for everyone to use.
 But there is more to Finland than skiing, there is coffee (the national drink), saunas, herring, and reindeer.
 Finns are said to be stoic, but they can also be warm, welcoming and have a wry sense of humour.
 This presentation is illustrated by Tom's pictures taken along the way.